 For the LSI Forklift for which compliance is being delayed, information specified in Section 3009(b)(2) or EIN, if applicable.

-Justification for Adding Diesel Forklifts.
-Until January 1, 2038, a Fleet Operator or Rental Agency shall provide the following if adding a Diesel Forklift to the Fleet without removing another Diesel Forklift from the Fleet:

-Entity information specified in Section 3009(b)(1);

-The following information for the Diesel Forklift:

-EIN;

-Primary operating location; and

-Rated Capacity;

-Information and documentation demonstrating one or more of the following:

-An LSI Forklift is not capable or suitable for the operation to be served by the Diesel Forklift based on Forklift specifications.

-No Forklifts currently in operation at the operating location use propane, gasoline, or other fuel formulated for LSI engines.

 Production and Sales Reporting.
 The Responsible Official shall submit to the Executive Officer, between January 1 and April 30 of each year starting in 2027, the following information:

 Entity information specified in Section 3009(b)(1);